Low Carbon Pathways

 Some of the technologies identified will be addressed in specific related studies including, among others, energy efficiency, use of low-carbon energy sources (electrification, green hydrogen), CO2 capture and storage, and the progressive replacement of crude oil by “low-carbon” feedstocks (e.g. advanced biofeedstocks, e-fuels).
 External factors such as the required availability of low-CO2 electricity, hydrogen or low-carbon feedstocks together with the effective deployment of R&D programs are also investigated as key enablers to boost the effective deployment of the technologies identified.

 Role of low-carbon fuels in transport sector

 Through specific deep dives on passenger cars, heavy duty, marine and aviation sectors, other joint research projects are being conducted to provide better scientific understanding on the role of low-carbon fuels across different transport sectors.
 The potential impact in terms of CO2 savings (Well-To-Wheels and Life-Cycle Analysis), cost and additional external requirements and infrastructure will be included as part of our joint work which will be conducted through specific programmes with relevant and specialized partners and contractors.

 It is important to note that none of our Concawe LCP related works are intended to be a roadmap for the whole EU refining and transport industries.
 Different factors coupled with local and structural constraints will determine individual companies’ preferred route to contribute to EU goals to mitigate climate change.

-Future publications: Deep dive on Heavy Duty and Marine sectors
+Future publication: Deep dive on the Marine Sector